KusovAnatoly/KusovAnatoly/README.md

 My name is Anatoly and I'm a software developer.

 I work on native Windows applications and services.
+Prior to my current work I used to teach IT in a community college in vocational training programs.

 I love building systems that are not only functional but thoughtfully architected—especially when it comes to the accessibility.
 I believe great software begins with the thought about the user.